 The role of legal support during the proceedings

-The main task of the lawyer is to prepare all necessary procedural documents, collect evidence, develop a legal position and represent the client directly during the proceedings.
+The main task of the lawyer is to prepare all the necessary procedural documents, collect evidence, develop a legal position, and also represent the interests of the client directly during the meeting.

-At the stage of preparation for legal defence, if necessary, the specialist provides services- pre-trial, claim settlement of various disputes;
+At the stage of preparation for legal defense, if necessary, a specialist provides services:

-- the calculation of the total cost of the claim, the state fees for consideration of the claim;
+- calculation of the total cost of claims, state fees for the consideration of the claim;

-- the collection and preparation of evidence;- drawing up a statement of claim in accordance with all the requirements, sent to the relevant authorities.
+- drafting a statement of claim in accordance with all requirements, sending it to the authorized bodies.